reflectoring/reflectoring.github.io/_posts/2021-06-16-spring-cloud-aws-ses.md

 ```

 Here we are using two test emails as our `from` and `to` email addresses which we verified earlier from the SES console.
+We are setting these emails along with subject and email contents in the `SimpleMailMessage` class.
 As explained before, we are using a sandbox environment that will only work with verified email addresses.

 ### Send Email with Attachments